n3m351d4/GitSearch/README.md

 ## Conclusion & Next Steps

 With the GitHub API and a lightweight Python script, you can build a daily monitoring routine.
-Integrate the results into your SIEM or a Slack bot, and schedule it via cron for continuous coverage.
+The script can notify Slack and Telegram or feed results into your SIEM.
+Schedule it via cron for continuous coverage.

 ## Disclaimer